-Select a unique field in Salesforce that you want to use to map leads and users:
+Select a unique field in Salesforce that you want to use to map leads and contacts:

-You can select email or text fields in Salesforce to map leads and users with.
+Currently only Salesforce email or text fields are supported as a unique identifier field to map leads and contacts with.

 The option to Map using email address when User id isn’t set in Intercom is selected by default.
 This fallback option allows you to establish a mapping even if a user doesn’t have a user_id set in Intercom.